DataSF/datasf.github.io/academy/_posts/2016-03-11-introduction-to-tableau.md

 prerequisites: None
 length: 2
 series:
+  - Tableau
 subjects:
   - Analysis
   - Visualization
 team_members:
   - david-weinzimmer
 course_materials_link: 'http://site.com'
+order: 1
 ---

 ## About this course

-This classroom based workshop is the first in a series of workshops on Tableau offered by the Data Academy. &nbsp;Tableau Public is a free data visualization software that allows you to quickly create charts, maps, and dashboards with interactive filtering and drill-down capabilities.
+This classroom based workshop is the first in a series of workshops on Tableau offered by the Data Academy.
+Tableau Public is a free data visualization software that allows you to quickly create charts, maps, and dashboards with interactive filtering and drill-down capabilities.

-&nbsp; &nbsp;&nbsp;
-In this training, we will orient you to Tableau’s user interface and show you how to make basic charts with open datasets in your department. &nbsp;We will also show you how Tableau’s interactive features add another analytical dimension to your data visualizations.
+In this training, we will orient you to Tableau’s user interface and show you how to make basic charts with open datasets in your department.
+We will also show you how Tableau’s interactive features add another analytical dimension to your data visualizations.

 ## What you’ll learn